 Clinical trials operate like a support group and focus on finding new treatments, talk therapy, and medication for treating anxiety disorders and related medical conditions.
 Patients who agree to participate in clinical trials have agreed to help doctors find new treatments for anxiety disorders.
 Participants in clinical trials are made aware of any potential side-effects of treatments provided during the trial.

 Developing an Anxiety Disorder

 Developing an anxiety disorder is normally an unconscious process.
 Having flashbacks of past traumatic events can trigger high levels of anxiety and contribute to mental illness.
 These thoughts can trigger our Fight or Flight system and result in the release of adrenalin.
 Adrenalin is the body’s natural way to defend ourselves and prepare for a fight.
 It causes our capillaries to constrict, our digestion to slow down, our heart rate to increase and our breathing to quicken.

 Children who have witnessed or experienced abuse are at high risk of developing an anxiety disorder.
-Left untreated bouts with intense anxiety can develop into an even more severe mental illness or medical illness.
+Left untreated, bouts of intense anxiety can develop into an even more severe mental illness or medical illness.
 Some adults have even developed thyroid problems as a side effect of untreated anxiety.

 Lack of proper health care and not taking care of your physical health can be a component of developing an anxiety disorder.
-Lack of healthy living strategies for proper diet, exercise, and sleeping habits can make you more susceptible to mental and physical health issues.
+Lack of healthy diet, exercise, and sleeping habits can make you more susceptible to mental and physical health issues.